Yousuf-Wizdan/CPR-FACILITY-MANAGEMENT-SYSTEM/README.md

 This is a web app I built during my internship at **BHEL, Jhansi**.

-The goal of this project was to create a simple, digital way for the Central Plant Repairs (CPR) department to handle facility maintenance requests.
+The goal of this project was to create a simple, digital way for the Common & Public Relation (CPR) department to handle facility requests.
 I noticed that the existing process could be slow, so I developed this system to help track issues easily and make sure everything gets resolved faster.

 ---